TerrifyingBridge/PlanetarySystemsProject/Chapter 1 Two Body Problem/1.7 Mutlipole Expansion of a Potential/Description.md

 | [Reflecting Thoughts](#reflecting-thoughts) | Reflective thoughts about the chapter itself, the self imposed exercises I worked through, and the coding project I made for the section. |

 ## Self Imposed Exercises
-This section is focused primarily on the various multipoles for the graviational potential, with heaviy emphasis on the quadrupole moment.
+This section is focused primarily on the various multipoles for the gravitational potential, with heavy emphasis on the quadrupole moment.
 The book mentions that these are found through observations and the inertia of the rotating body, and Appendix A tells you what the values of these moments are for each planet (and the Sun).
 A large reason that the quadrupole moment (and the other multipole moments as well) aren't easily determined, is because you need a density function for the object in order to find the quadrupole moment (amongst other things).

 I thought it would be fun to derive some of these quadrupole moments, and calculate an approximation to these values.
 I was curious how the quadrupole moment changes with different density functions, and I also wanted to see how close I could get to the measured values.
 For this exercise, I first used a constant density function, and then made my own linear version which was fitted to the Sun's density distribution.
 After this, I found the quadrupole moment through its definition, and compared them to the actual values that have been measured.